crewagreementworkshop/exploring_crew_agreements/pages/newhorizons.md

 We listened to [_Thinking Allowed_: Sea Travel](https://www.bbc.co.uk/programmes/m0023ydj) prior to our meeting and visited the [Prize Papers website](https://www.prizepapers.de/).

+**Academic Networking in Maritime Scholarship: Using Shared Resources and Participating in Community**

+4 February, 2025 - Tuesday at 2pm Newfoundland Time (UTC -3:30)

+For this session, we welcomed Dr. Caroline Marris and Prof. Em.
+Lex Heerma van Voss, who shared their practical experiences with networking.
+Dr. Caroline Marris is a Research Program Administrator at Drexel University and Co-Editor of the H-Maritime Network at H-Net, a crucial platform for maritime scholars.
+With experience as both a scholar and an administrator, she has valuable insights into building and maintaining professional networks.
+Prof. Em.
+Lex Heerma van Voss is a fellow at the International Institute of Social History in Amsterdam and the former director of the Huygens Institute for History and Culture of the Netherlands.
+His distinguished career provides a wealth of experience on how networking has shaped his professional journey and collaborative research.

 **Making contact**

 Your message will reach us at [infomarworkshops@gmail.com](mailto:infomarworkshops@gmail.com)